 Airport works that do not require a MOWP.

 Works that can be completed within 10 minutes and will not disrupt normal aircraft operations are permitted without a NOTAM.
-Time limited works in this category include grass mowing, pavement rolling and sweeping, minor repairs to pavements, maintenance of markings, markers and lights, surveys and inspections.
+Time limited works in this category include grass mowing outside runway / taxiway strip, pavement rolling and sweeping, minor repairs to pavements, maintenance of markings, markers and lights, surveys and inspections.

-With ATC agreement, personnel with hand tools are allowed to work inside the runway strip during aircraft operations under any of the following conditions;
+With ATC agreement, only personnel with hand tools are allowed to work inside the runway strip during aircraft operations under any of the following conditions;

 At all times except during air transport jet operations.